 The Bose SoundLink Color II is a slightly less symphonious but slightly more rugged version of Bose's other Bluetooth speaker offering, the SoundLink Revolve.
 While the dropoff in sound quality is noticeable, the Color II was still one of the top performers in our sound quality testing and manages to sound rich and full.
 It also has an IPX4 rating, meaning that it can handle healthy splashes of water.
-This combination of high end sound and good portability at a reasonable $130 list price earned the Color II our Best Buy Award.
+This combination of high-end sound and good portability at a fairly reasonable price earned the Color II our Best Buy Award.
 If you want good sound but a bit more waterproofing check out the UE Boom 2.
 It doesn't sound quite as good as the Color II, but can survive a complete dunking.

 Bose SoundLink Color II Review

 Pros: Great Sound quality, water resistant, good battery life

 Our Analysis and Test Results

 The Bose SoundLink Color II provides top-notch sound quality, splash proofness, and lasted 13 hours in our battery testing.
 It is a near perfect balance of sound quality and ruggedness for those that want something that sounds great but can handle some rain and splashes.

 The Bose SoundLink Color II was one of the best overall performers in our testing.
 This combined with an average list price of $130, earned it out Best Overall Value Award.
 The sections that follow discuss how the SoundLink Color II performed in all of our testing metrics.